artifacthub/hub/docs/repositories.md

   artifacthub-repo.yml:application/vnd.cncf.artifacthub.repository-metadata.layer.v1.yaml
 ```

 The repository metadata file is pushed to the registry using a special tag named `artifacthub.io`.
-Artifact Hub will pull that image looking for the `application/vnd.cncf.artifacthub.repository-metadata.layer.v1.yaml` layer when the repository metadata is needed.
+Artifact Hub will pull that artifact looking for the `application/vnd.cncf.artifacthub.repository-metadata.layer.v1.yaml` layer when the repository metadata is needed.

 Please note that there are some features that are not yet available for Helm repositories stored in OCI registries: